 -Mondays, 1-3 p.m., Library Meeting Room.
 Join physical therapist Sara Gilmore for a 4-part mini-series on dealing with stress and wellness:

--Friday, Sept.
+-Friday, Dec.
 20, 4-5 p.m.
 WeDo Robotics.
-Join others for an awesome guided build as participants use WeDo 2.0 LEGO kits to create amazing robots.
-The program requires registration and is open to students 8-12 years.
+Join us for this awesome guided build as we use WeDo 2.0 LEGO kits to create amazing robots.
+This program requires registration and is open to students ages 8-12.
 Registration opens 7 days prior to the program.